 Robbie Taft Court Services Analyst Phone: 775-687-9812 Fax: 775-687-9811 Email: rtaft@nvcourts.nv.gov In 2010, each of the State's ten judicial districts created a Community Improvement Council (CIC) that focused on identifying barriers to timely permanent placement of children at risk.
+July 2015, the 11th JD was created.
 The CICs have been meeting regularly in their communities and at annual Summits where they have learned to interpret data specific to their districts, while creating strategies to reduce the amount of time that it takes to move cases involving children at risk through the court process.
 The overriding focus, in addition to the safety of the child, is to create an environment where the best decisions are made for each child.

-CIP Working for the Protection & Permanency of Dependent Children

-Visit Our Web Site
+CIP Working for the Protection & Permanency of Dependent Children Visit Our Web Site http://nevadajudiciary.us/index.php/ courtimprovementprogram